Stellaris

 • Mixed Points

-• Opinions on the AI performance vary, with some players finding it challenging and others considering it predictable and uninspiring.
+• Players are divided on the AI's capabilities, with some finding it challenging and others seeing it as unfair or poorly implemented.

 • Common Themes